chrispangg/mockgit/README.md

-# MockGit
+# Pangit

 ## Introduction

-MockGit is a simple implementation of git which (will) contain the following features:
+Pangit is a simple implementation of git which (will) contain the following features:

 -   add
 -   commit